getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

      **lowercase**.

-  Since the original Microsoft Symbol Server did not serve ELF or MachO files, we do not recommend to use this convention for these types.
-However, Sentry will support the SSQP conventions with adapted casing rules when this layout selected.
+  Since the original Microsoft Symbol Server did not serve ELF or MachO files, we do not recommend using this convention for these types.
+However, Sentry will support the SSQP conventions with adapted casing rules when this layout is selected.

   Examples:
    - `wkernel32.pdb/FF9F9F7841DB88F0CDEDA9E1E9BFF3B5A/wkernel32.pdb`